kovidgoyal/kitty/docs/mapping.rst

         })

 These cause the editor to set the :code:`in_editor` variable in kitty and unset it when exiting.
+As a result, the :kbd:`ctrl+shift+c` key will be passed to the editor instead of copying to clipboard.
+In the editor, you can map it to copy to the clipboard, thereby allowing use of a common shortcut both inside and outside the editor for copying to clipboard.

 Sending arbitrary text or keys to the program running in kitty
 --------------------------------------------------------------------------------